maurosoft1973/docker-alpine-nginx/README.md

 The goal behind NGINX was to create the fastest web server around, and maintaining that excellence is still a central goal of the project.
 NGINX consistently beats Apache and other servers in benchmarks measuring web server performance.
 Since the original release of NGINX, however, websites have expanded from simple HTML pages to dynamic, multifaceted content.
 NGINX has grown along with it and now supports all the components of the modern Web, including WebSocket, HTTP/2, gRPC, and streaming of multiple video formats (HDS, HLS, RTMP, and others).

+The versions of images are:
+* base : only nginx web server
+* geo : nginx web server + maxmind geo module with database

 ## Architectures

 * ```:amd64```, ```:x86_64``` - 64 bit Intel/AMD (x86_64/amd64)